ziatdinovmax/GPim/README.md

 ### Command line usage
-To perform GP-based reconstruction of sparse 2D image or sparse hyperspectral 3D data (datacube where measurements (spectroscopic curves) are missing for various xy positions), use ```reconstruct.py``` file from this repo:
+To perform GP-based reconstruction of sparse 2D image or sparse hyperspectral 3D data (datacube where measurements (spectroscopic curves) are missing for various xy positions), use ```reconstruct.py``` file from the [examples](https://github.com/ziatdinovmax/GPim/tree/master/examples):
 ```
 python3 reconstruct.py <path/to/file.npy>
 ```